the-prophecies/crispy-journey/README.md

 >
 > Luis Aarón Nieto Cruz | aaronnicruz@gmail.com | ([@LuisAaronNietoCruz](https://github.com/LuisAaronNietoCruz))

+## License
 The contents of this repository are licensed under the GNU General Public License version 3.
 Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.

 ## Introduction
-The following project intends to model the trajectory of a land-based missile that is on hair-trigger alert from Moscow to Washington D.C.
-This came to our attention given the current world climate, in which tensions between both countries are on the rise, therefore creating a need to accurately predict an offensive maneuver on behalf of Russia to provide preventive strategies.
+The following project aims to model the trajectory of a parabolic shot between M and W at a distance of 7,816 km, with varying mass and thrust by calculating the drag force in an atmosphere with polar trajectory.

 _Hair-trigger alert:_ is a US military policy that enables the rapid launch of nuclear weapons.
 Missiles on hair-trigger alert are maintained in a ready-for-launch status, staffed by around-the-clock launch crews, and can be airborne in as few as ten minutes.